StatStud/track-my-week/archetypes/default.md

 ## At a week-level view, what meetings do I have coming up?

 ## Whom am I meeting/speaking with this coming week (outside of work)?

+## Zoom-out: How am I doing in each of the following universes?

+- Finances
+- Faith
+- Fitness
+- Family
+- Friends

 ## 	When was the last time I took a break?